sagarpanda/fronto/README.md

 # fronto
-A Boilerplate Framework for FED (Front-End Developer).
+A Boilerplate Framework for FEDs (Front-End Developers).

 ### Tech